trekcc-ops/gemp-stccg/README.md

 The engine is adaptable to other games, but essentially requires forking and ripping out all the Star Trek-based stuff and replacing it with context specific to the game of your choice.
 The [Star Wars CCG Players Committee](https://www.starwarsccg.org/) has done so with [their SWCCG GEMP](https://github.com/PlayersCommittee/gemp-swccg-public), which is [hosted publicly here](https://www.starwarsccg.org/).
 If forking for a new game, we recommend using this one as the base, as it contains several advancements not in the SW GEMP, including JSON-based card definitions and an updated Java version.

-# Getting Help

-If the below instructions do not tell you what you need, please contact ketura in [the #gemp-dev channel of the PC Discord](https://lotrtcgpc.net/discord) and ask whatever questions you may have there.

 # Overview

 GEMP is a server written for Java 18, using MariaDB for a MySQL database instance, and serving raw Javascript and barebones HTML/CSS for the client front-end (although a client rewrite is in progress to modernize the JS to something more palatable to modern developers).